johnpeart/johnpeart.github.io/src/posts/blogpost/2015-04-20-eurovision-first-listens.md

   semifinal: 2
   final: false
   commentary: |
     This song would fit perfectly in a Lloyd-Webber musical.
-And I'm not sure that's a good thing.
-It's simply not a good Eurovision song.
+And I'm not sure that’s a good thing.
+It’s simply not a good Eurovision song.

 - country: "Israel"
   emoji: "🇮🇱"